The Time is now

 welcome to a world of credible user generated content

 ”Being able to publish on the internet comes with a great responsibility.
-At a time when everyone is a ’publisher’, we all need to acquire the skills and knowledge of professional journalists.
-Mobile Stories provide an innovative publishing tool that helps students and colleagues/members of an organization alike; to create, publish and share credible content.
+At a time when everyone is a ’publisher’, we all need to acquire some of the skills and knowledge of professional journalists.
+Mobile Stories provide an innovative publishing tool that helps students and colleagues or members of an organization alike; to create, publish and share credible content.
 With the production tool users are carefully guided through the creation of different kinds of media, and then through the publication process, with small instrumental help on text, check questions on copyright, press standards, source criticism, laws and fair online behaviour.
 The articles need to be pushed forward through several ‘editorial filters’ such as peer review and editors´ approval, before they are published.
 Your credible and professional content is then ready to fly.”

-Jenny Sköld and Lotta Bergseth, social entreprenors and journalists
+Jenny Sköld and Lotta Bergseth, social entrepreneurs and journalists